csrashad/dotfiles/README.md

 Why does the mac terminal feel so bad to me right now?
 What am I missing?

-1. A nice pwd (where am I? time of last command. git information).
+1. A nice ps1 (where am I? time of last command. git information).
 2. Nice completions in the terminal
 3. Good fuzzy find for completing commands
 4. `ls` shoud look nice